Bojun-Seo/sanctl/README.md

 This library currently supports only the `lsanctl` library, which is used to manage `LSan`.
 The goal of this project is to provide various libraries to control sanitizers.

-# Prerequisites for build this project
+# Prerequisites for this project
 On ubuntu 24.04
 ```
-$ sudo apt install build-essential
+$ sudo apt install build-essential patchelf
 ```

 # Way to build the project